-Questions concerning Health System signage should be directed to the University Planner's Office.
-Refer also to the Banner Guidelines for special use of banners related to Health System facitilies and functions.
+Questions concerning Michigan Medicine signage should be directed to Planning and Communication.
+Refer to Guidelines for Banners on Light Poles and Guidelines for Banners on Buildings for special use of banners related to Michigan Medicine facilities and functions.

-example iconic signage for clinical buildings
+Example iconic signage for clinical buildings

-example building ID sign non-clinical (academic)
+Example non-clinical (academic) building ID sign

-example building ID sign clinical
+Example clinical building ID sign